-- a. blood and urine biomarkers; - b. gene expression patterns in white blood cells; - c) Assessing the pharmacokinetic profile of oral esketamine, by measuring plasma levels of esketamine and its metabolites, and by exploring the relationship between these and our primary outcome. - d) Exploring potential pharmacodynamic characteristics of oral esketamine, by exploring the relationship between the pharmacokinetic profile of oral esketamine and: - a.
-The genotype of the CYP enzyme(s) involved in the metabolism of oral esketamine (in a subgroup of 12 participants); - b.
-Body Mass Index (BMI); - c.
-The concurrent use of antidepressants and benzodiazepines; - d.
+- c) Assessing the detailed pharmacokinetic profile of oral esketamine in a subsample of patients (n = 20), by measuring fluctuations (three measurements) in plasma levels of esketamine and its metabolites, and explore the relationship between plasma levels of esketamine and its metabolites (single measurement) and the primary outcome in all patients in the esketamine condition (n = 78). - d) Exploring potential pharmacodynamic characteristics of oral esketamine, by exploring the relationship between the pharmacokinetic profile of oral esketamine and: - a.
+Body Mass Index (BMI); - b.
+The concurrent use of antidepressants and benzodiazepines; - c.
 Ethnic origin. - 6.
-To explore participants subjective experiences with treatment with oral esketamine or ECT, as measured by a Dutch individual semi-structured interview questioning a subset of participants devired from both treatment arms about their personal experiences of the treatment and procedures.
+To explore participants subjective experiences with treatment with oral esketamine or ECT, as measured by a Dutch individual semi-structured interview questioning a subset of participants derived from both treatment arms about their personal experiences of the treatment and procedures.
 Also, the interview will address how participants relate to their illness and their personal circumstances.
-Asking permission to participate will be asked at inclusion, the semi-structured interview will be conducted at the end of phase 1.
+Asking permission to participate will be asked at inclusion, the